eichemberger/another-validator/README.md

 - `Validator` - Validates a single input, such as a password or a username.
 - `NumberValidator` - Validates a number.
 - `CardValidator` - Validates a credit card number (Uses Luhn's Algorithm).
-It can validate a number of different card types, including Visa, MasterCard, American Express and Discover.
+It can validate a number of different card types, including Visa, MasterCard, American Express, Discover, etc.
 - `SchemaValidator` - Validates an object.
 It can validate multiple inputs at once.
 You can nest SchemaValidator for complex objects and arrays.
 - `ArrayValidator` - Validates that each element in an array meets the specified requirements.